 - Aplastic anemia.
 This very rare life-threatening anemia is caused by a decrease in the bone marrow's ability to produce red blood cells.
 Causes of aplastic anemia include infections, drugs and autoimmune diseases.

 - Hemolytic anemias.
 This group of anemias develops when red blood cells are destroyed faster than bone marrow can replace them.
 Certain blood diseases can cause increased red blood cell destruction.
-Hemolytic anemias can be inherited, or you can develop them later in life.
+You can inherit a hemolytic anemia, or you can develop it later in life.

 - Sickle cell anemia.
 This inherited and sometimes serious anemia is caused by a defective form of hemoglobin that forces red blood cells to assume an abnormal crescent (sickle) shape.
 These irregular-shaped red blood cells die prematurely, resulting in a chronic shortage of red blood cells.